Investing in a Recession

-I remember sitting in a Berkshire Hathaway shareholder meeting years ago when something Warren Buffett said really struck me as profound.
-To paraphrase, he responded to the same basic question by noting that the market may go up, the market may go down, the economy may fluctuate, but there will always be intelligent things to do.
+In a Berkshire Hathaway shareholder meeting years ago, Warren Buffett noted that the market may go up, the market may go down, the economy may fluctuate, but there will always be intelligent things to do.
 That’s an incredibly empowering message.

 Recessions Can Provide You an Opportunity to Buy Assets Cheap